filipesilva/fdb/README.md

 - WIP [`~/demos/nutrition`](./demos/nutrition/README.md): make your own nutrition tracking system
 - TODO `~/demos/email`: sync all of your emails locally, connect them with your notes
 - TODO `~/demos/code-analysis`: read AST for clj files, query it to find what fns are affected when a given fn changes
-- TODO `~/demos/webapp`: serve a webapp for your fdb, put it online, go nuts

 I'm working on more demos around my own usecases.
 I'll add them here when they are done.